Math Calculators

 5. Carbon Nanotube Generator

-6. Cubes and the Electronic Frontier Foundation (EFF)
+6. Dice and the Electronic Frontier Foundation (EFF)

 7. A Quantum Random Number Generator from a Nokia Smartphone